Kyriosity/use-dev/readme+/techniques/mvvm/mvvm_notification-orchestration.md

 A little reminder.
 WPF built-in [DataContext](https://learn.microsoft.com/dotnet/desktop/wpf/data/how-to-specify-the-binding-source) has only to raise `PropertyChanged`<sup>:raising_hand:</sup> with the name of the item, which value bound elements must re-evaluate.\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup>&nbsp;<sub>'Changed' deceives, since it's the most suitable cause but not the essence of the event.</sub>

 WPF developers must know the easy [Microsoft recipe](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/data/how-to-implement-property-change-notification): `set {field = value; OnPropertyChanged();}`.
-It's enough for flat unsophisticated forms but development meets:
+It's enough for flat unsophisticated forms but casual development meets ...

 * tied and calculated values,
 * groups and hierarchies of cross-dependent ViewModels,